The Stingiest Man in Town: Plot

 The Stingiest Man in Town is the tale of Ebenezer Scrooge, told through the perspective of the insect B.A.H.
-Humbug (voiced by Tom Bosley), a word play on Scrooge's catchphrase, "bah humbug".
-Scrooge (voiced by Walter Matthau) is portrayed as the tightwad Charles Dickens intended him to be, with his consistent resistance to assist the poor, or even have Christmas dinner with his nephew Fred (voiced by Dennis Day) and his family.
-In hopes of resuscitating the goodness of his friend, the ghost of Jacob Marley (voiced by Theodore Bikel), Scrooge's former business partner, visits Scrooge in his mansion, exhorting him to change his ways.
+Humbug, a word play on Scrooge's catchphrase, "bah humbug".
+Scrooge is portrayed as the tightwad Charles Dickens intended him to be, with his consistent resistance to assist the poor, or even have Christmas dinner with his nephew Fred and his family.
+In hopes of resuscitating the goodness of his friend, the ghost of Jacob Marley, Scrooge's former business partner, visits Scrooge in his mansion, exhorting him to change his ways.
 Scrooge deems this to be madness and soon prepares for bed.

 Nevertheless, Scrooge's attitude soon changes after a fateful night, wherein three ghosts visit him and take him through his past and present, and show him what his future will be like if he does not change.
-Scrooge sees a younger version of himself (voiced by Robert Morse) and realizes how greedy and miserly he has become.
-The Ghost of Christmas Present (voiced by Paul Frees) proceeds to take Scrooge to the home of his diligent employee Bob Cratchit, and discovers just how much poverty Cratchit and his family wallow in.
-Cratchit's crippled son Tiny Tim (voiced by Bobby Rolofson) touches Scrooge's heart and instigates a transformation within his personality.
+With The Ghost of Christmas Past, Scrooge sees a younger version of himself and realizes how greedy and miserly he has become.
+The Ghost of Christmas Present proceeds to take Scrooge to the home of his diligent employee Bob Cratchit, and discovers just how much poverty Cratchit and his family wallow in.
+Cratchit's crippled son Tiny Tim touches Scrooge's heart and instigates a transformation within his personality.
 The Ghost of Christmas Future then brings Scrooge to a cemetery to show the result of his once greedy behaviour.
 The production concludes with Scrooge assisting those less fortunate than himself.